A record number of site visitors failed to lift full year profits at Rightmove in 2020.

-But, while factors like Brexit might have weighed on the FTSE’s ability to snap back from March lows, the housing sector and portals like Rightmove have had some major tailwinds to get them back on track.
+But, while factors like Brexit might have weighed on the UK market’s ability to snap back from March lows, the housing sector and portals like Rightmove have had some major tailwinds to get them back on track.

 UK house prices growing well until recently, transactions rising and pent-up demand coming through in bursts had the potential to give Rightmove a real boost.

 And, given that US buyers didn’t even have the incentive of a stamp duty holiday or Help to Buy deadline to jump on, investors might just be disappointed with Rightmove’s share price performance over the past year.

 That’s something that is likely to interest Simon Barnard, manager of the £2.4bn Smithson investment trust, part of the Fundsmith stable of portfolios.

 Rightmove is currently the second largest holding in the Smithson trust, which seeks out companies that “have already won in their niche or marketplace.”